Two people hit by van near Kingsland train station in Auckland

-Two people have been seriously injured after being hit by a van in Auckland.
+Two people have been injured, one seriously, after being hit by a van in Auckland.

 One of the injured is understood to be a young girl.